SmithWillSuffice/ohanga-pai/content/blog/22_mmtfornow.md

 The discovery was super-hyped by the PR prostituted highly paid executive idiots, not be the humble theorists.

-OK, *some*,... ok, *man* theorists did also play into the hype.
+OK, *some*,... ok, *many* theorists did also play into the hype.
 They're almost forced to because they need to attract research grant funding.
 It's pretty sad, but that's the reality.
-SO the physicists is not always acting like a scientist.
+So the physicists is not always acting like a scientist.
 I don't have a problem with that, provided they admit it.
 I like all the emotion and excitement too.

 But it is not "theory confirmation".
 It is falsification of classes of rival theories (the crackpots).
 That's what should be celebrated.
 That is indeed what I